- Chalk line

 - Hearing protection

 - Reciprocating saw

 - Scaffolding will make it easier to complete the roof work

 - Tin snips

 Roll up your sleeves!

-You'll need a full set of basic carpentry tools, a circular saw and a drill to build this porch.
+The screened porch offers a nearly unobstructed view of the outdoors and you'll need a full set of basic carpentry tools, a circular saw and a drill to build this porch.
 In addition, a reciprocating saw, a table saw and a power miter box will make the job go quicker and give you better results.
-To reach high places safely and easily, we recommend renting a rolling scaffold system (Photo 8) for a month.
+To reach high places safely and easily, we recommend renting a rolling scaffold system for a month.

 Plan ahead to avoid construction headaches

 You can add this screened in porch to almost any house, but attachment details may vary from what we show here.

 - On most two-story houses, you won’t have to worry about tying into the roof, but you may have to situate the porch carefully to avoid covering a window.